top of page

 Creating a cohesive plan means you end up with a wonderful result

-6. Tips for a successful renovation
+6. Tips for a Successful Renovation

-Know what you want to change — and why.
+• Know what you want to change — and why.
 This gives your renovation project direction and purpose.

-Have a realistic budget with contingency.
+• Have a realistic budget with contingency.
 This sets expectations and prevents overspending.

-Be clear on your timeline.
+• Be clear on your timeline.
 If you have a holiday, wedding, or guests coming, share it early.

-Bring a designer on board early.
+• Bring a designer on board early.
 The sooner we work together, the smoother the process.

-Don’t worry about the details.
+• Don’t worry about the details.
 You only need the vision.
 I handle the layout, colours, lighting, materials, and the hundreds of decisions that bring it all to life.

 a sage green kitchen with a white quartz countertop, brass handles and plaster coloured walls.

 If you’re considering a renovation, now is the perfect time to reach out.
-My diary fills quickly and getting in touch early means we can plan calmly, thoroughly, and with confidence.
+My diary fills quickly, and getting in touch early means we can plan calmly, thoroughly, and with confidence.

 You can book a discovery call, enquire via email, or book a full Design Consultation directly through my website.
 The first step is simply a conversation about what you’d like to achieve and how we can make it happen.
+Download my FREE Renovation planning guide now.

 bottom of page